David-OConnor/dynamics/README.md

 We plan to support carbohydrates and lipids later.
 If you're interested in these, please add a Github Issue.

 These general parameters do not need to be loaded externally; they provide the information needed to perform MD with any amino acid sequence, and provide a baseline for dynamics of small organic molecules.
-You may wish to load frcmod data over these that have overrides for specific small molecules.

 This program can automatically load ligands with Amber parameters, for the *Amber Geostd* set.
 This includes many common small organic molecules with force field parameters,